2026 Players Championship odds, prop picks, predictions, free best bets: Golf model backing Collin Morikawa

 The SportsLine model reveals its top PGA Tour props picks for The Players Championship 2026 from TPC Sawgrass, which begins Thursday

 The unofficial fifth golf major takes place this weekend with the 2026 Players Championship beginning of Thursday, and it brings a major-caliber field, such as Scottie Scheffler and Rory McIlroy, to TPC Sawgrass in Ponte Vedra Beach, Florida.
+Scheffler is the +480 favorite to win, with McIlroy at +1600.
 The PGA Tour season continues off last weekend's Signature Event, where Akshay Bhatia bested Daniel Berger in a playoff for the victory.
 The tournament also featured strong showings from some top golfers, such as Collin Morikawa and Ludvig Aberg each finishing in the top five.
 The SportsLine model expects Morikawa back in the top five this weekend, making Morikawa one of its best 2026 Players Championship props at +430 odds for a top-5 finish.
 Morikawa already has a win this season and has finished in the top seven in three straight tournaments.

 The model also expects another strong showing from Aberg in the 2026 Players Championship field, backing him to emerge from his grouping as the top finisher for Players Championship 2026 prop betting at DraftKings.
 The model also sees value in Si Woo Kim to finish in the top 10 for 2026 Players Championship bets.
 Before locking in any 2026 Players Championship prop picks or other PGA Tour bets on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.